What to do After a Roofing Emergency

 How much damage?

-You need to know how urgent the roofing work is needed to help determine when and how the repairs should be performed.
+You need to know how urgent the roofing work is required to help determine when and how the repairs should be performed.
 Did you have to move people?
 Is the area unsafe?

 Contact your roofing contractor immediately

-Your roofing contractor is going to need photos and information in order to respond properly to order to determine:
+Your roofing contractor is going to need photos and information to respond correctly to order to determine:

 - If the repair is practical or a replacement is necessary